Welcome to Roseworth Surgery

 Detailed Coded Record Access (DCRA)

 We are now able to offer our patients access to their 'coded data' within their medical records as well as the availability to book appointments and request repeat medication.
 The coded data includes immunisations, problems, referrals, procedure codes and other useful information.
-You can request this service online (if you are registered for online services already) if not all you need to do is request this by speaking to a member of the reception team.
+You can request this service online (if you are registered for online services already) by logging in, go into manage account & request detail coded record, this sends a task to the Surgery who will grant access, if there are any problems you will be contacted.

 Cardiovascular Risks.
 (CVR risk)